slevy85/reaction-docs/developer/tutorial/running-a-marketplace.md

 # Marketplace

-View our marketplace feature roadmap and progress on our [waffle](https://waffle.io/reactioncommerce/reaction?label=marketplace)
+View our marketplace feature roadmap and progress on our [github marketplace project](https://github.com/reactioncommerce/reaction/projects/9)

+Participate in discussion and ask marketplace specific questions on our [marketplace gitter channel](https://gitter.im/reactioncommerce/marketplace)

 ## How to test drive the marketplace feature branch